yingzhenwang/Brain/README.md

 In "notebook.ipynb", this holds all the code for our graphs in the final report and also contains the final classifier for training data.
 It also includes our configuration of the classifier training.

 ## Requirements
 Please refer to the "requirements.txt" file to see packages needed to run code.
 In addition to this, we ran our scripts on M1 Macbooks.
-In "Live_Classifier.py", in order to run it you must........................
+In "Live_Classifier.py", in order to run it you must modify line 21 of Chrome/live.py to make sure you have the correct directory of the chromedriver for your browser.
+And line 19 change c_port to the port your SpikerBox is connected to.

 ## Group Members